 The Definition of Executive Coaching

-We believe that executive coaching, when done well, is like holding up a mirror to the client.
+Executive coaching, when done well, is like holding up a mirror to the client.
 The coach reflects back to the client how they are carrying out their responsibilities.
 The coach helps the client to see how they act — and how those actions impact their performance and their relationships with others.
 The coach highlights observable behaviors, habits, and patterns.

 Framing